neuro-symbolic-ai-medicine/neuro-symbolic-ai-medicine.github.io/_projects/london2025.md

-As part of the Network’s key performance indicators (KPIs), a meeting was held between the two coordinators, Janna Hastings and Ernesto Jimenez-Ruiz.
-This visit also provided an opportunity to go to St George’s Hospital, where they met with Franklyn Howe and presented the Network’s work to a group of clinicians.
+As part of the Network's key performance indicators (KPIs), a meeting was held between the two coordinators, Janna Hastings and Ernesto Jimenez-Ruiz.
+This visit also provided an opportunity to go to St George's Hospital, where they met with Franklyn Howe and presented the Network's work to a group of clinicians.